Do you know someone who is facing criminal charges and has to go to court?

 What is the purpose of a character reference in court?

 A character reference written by someone who knows the defendant personally can help them prove they are of good character and emphasis their good qualities such as responsibility, honesty and reliability, which can support their defence in a criminal matter.

-Character references can also support the likely impact of a harsh sentence or licence suspension on the defendant, and be used to help persuade a judge or magistrate to choose a less harsh penalty or deal with the matter under a Section 10 order.
+Character references can also support the likely impact of a harsh sentence or licence suspension on the defendant, and be used to help persuade a judge or magistrate to choose a less harsh penalty or deal with the matter under a section 10 dismissal or conditional release order.

-A section 10 order means that a criminal conviction will not be recorded against your name.
+A section 10 dismissal or conditional release order means that a criminal conviction will not be recorded against your name.

-Character references can be used to demonstrate that the alleged criminal act was out of character, or to support the defendant’s claim that there were mitigating circumstances leading up to the offence which justify a lenient sentence or a Section 10 order.
+Character references can be used to demonstrate that the alleged criminal act was out of character, or to support the defendant’s claim that there were mitigating circumstances leading up to the offence which justify a lenient sentence, a non conviction order.